1qh/sad/en/en.md

-Actors is role of one or more users or external (i.e., outside sys to be built) objects that interact with the sys
+Actors is role of one or more users or external (i.e., outside sys to be built) objects that interact with sys

 Types of actors:

-Users vs. external syss/objects
+Users vs. external sys/objects

 Primary vs. secondary (a.k.a. supporting)